malexsmith/3700_Assignment_1_dispersal/README.md

 DNA.no_trans.1 <- AlignSeqs(dna, gapOpening = c(-20, -10), gapExtension = c(-5, -1))

 # Now, you can visualise your alignment as before in a new browser tab.
+Can you spot your two species?

 BrowseSeqs(DNA.no_trans.1)